asmitamitra/crawlers/README.md

 # Crawlers

-bing_v1.py
+BingWallpaper.py

-Downloads the bing wallpaper every day at midnight and sets it as the wallpaper.
+>> Downloads the bing wallpaper every day at midnight and sets it as the wallpaper.

 imdb.py

-Get imdb ratings and summary of any movie in terminal
+>> Get imdb ratings and summary of any movie in terminal

-facts.py,quotes.py,vocab.py
+QuotesNotify.py

-Displays any random fact,quote or word from a text file after every 5 minutes through desktop notification.
+>> Displays any random quote from a text file after every 5 minutes through desktop notification.